 Many newcomers to the hobby will buy an incubator and hatch out some chicks to find they have more cockerels than they can keep or re-home.
 At first, cockerels will get on together but come next year when they have matured and the breeding season starts, they will start to fight so it is better to face reality sooner than later.
 The younger they are, the easier they are to kill so if you are attempting this for the first time, don’t put it off.
 Alternatively, you could fatten your cockerels to eat.

 When killing a chicken, the aim is to minimise suffering so the bird becomes unconscious as quickly as possible.
-If done correctly, the neck is dislocated and the bird becomes unconscious quickly.
+If done correctly, the neck is dislocated and the bird becomes unconscious immediately.

 Ideally you should have an experienced poultry keeper show you how to do this as it is not easy to describe the method or show in pictures.
 This method can also be used on other small poultry but unless you are experienced, do not attempt it on larger birds like heavy breeds of ducks.
 Other methods such as a killing cone or the broomstick method can be used for large ducks, geese and turkeys.

-1Catch the bird calmly ideally in the evening when the bird is roosting take it to a quiet location away from the others.
+1Catch the bird calmly, ideally in the evening when the bird is roosting and calm.
+Take it to a quiet location away from the sight of others and where the other birds won’t become stressed if hearing any noises such as flapping of wings.
 A garage or outbuilding is ideal.

-2Hold the birds legs firmly with your weakest hand (left hand for a right handed person).
-The legs should be held together, just above the feet.
+2Hold the birds legs firmly with your weakest hand (i.e. your left hand if you are a right-handed person).
+The legs should be held tightly together, just above the feet making sure you avoid any spurs from hurting you if it’s a male bird.

-3Place the birds chest on your thigh to support its weight.
-The bird is now upside down with the head being the lowest point of the bird and the legs the highest point .
+3Place the birds chest on your thigh to support its weight during the dispatch process.
+The bird is now upside down with the head being the lowest point of the bird and the legs the highest point.

 5With a firm action, pull the neck sharply downwards bringing the head backwards at the same time, pressing your knuckles into the vertebrae of the bird so the head is bent back and neck stretched at the same time.